openzipkin/openzipkin.github.io/pages/instrumenting.md

 **Annotation**

-An Annotation is used to record an occurance in time.
+An Annotation is used to record an occurrence in time.
 There's a set of core annotations used to define the beginning and end of an RPC request:

 * **cs** - Client Send.
 The client has made the request.
 This sets the